MAD-FiS/resmon-auth/README.md

 **Info!** If you need to use environment file manually, it is located in `./data` directory.

 ## Deployment on Docker
 You can develop this application on [Docker](https://docs.docker.com).
 It can be used to testing it in a clear environment.
-At start you can make yourself sure that the file `install-auth.sh` is created by _build_ script.
+At start you can make yourself sure that the file `install-auth.sh` is created by _build_ script and that it has been executed after last changes in your code.

 Then you can execute these two following commands:
 ```bash